Scoop-Tech/scpx-wallet/README.md

   * Fiat Out - make fiat purchases backed by crypto assets, with a pre-paid card either physical or NFC-virtual.
   * Derivative Products - asset transfers for diversification or deriviate products backed by Scoop Contracts, e.g. crypto options, crypto CFDs, algo trading.

+## Issues

+The integrated GitHub [issue tracker](https://github.com/Scoop-Tech/scpx-wallet/issues) is used for this project.
+When reporting security issues, responsible disclosure is encouraged.
+Please contact us directly at security@scoop.tech.